Is it Normal to Feel Scalp Pain in Pregnancy?

 Recommendations for Relieving a Sensitive Scalp During Pregnancy

-- Try using a natural hairbrush.
+- Try using a natural hairbrush the one at this link is very calming for your scalp: natural hairbrush.
 Brush or comb your hair gently, avoid pulling or tugging it as this will only aggravate already irritated patches on your scalp.

-- Hair products: Opt for a ph neutral, natural shampoos and conditioners to reduce the amount of nutrient loss whilst washing your hair.
+- Hair products: Use the recommended products above for a ph neutral, natural shampoo and conditioner to reduce the amount of nutrient loss whilst washing your hair.

 - Wear your hair down or loosely; the tighter your hair is, the more you will notice any sensitive or sore patches on your scalp.

 - Keep your hands off.
 It is all too easy to want to itch or rub sore patches.
 However, the more you touch, the more painful you scalp will get.